Platina is a deepwater oil field located at a water depth of approximately 1,300ft in Block 18, offshore Angola. Block…

-The Zama oil discovery is located in Block 7 of the Sureste Basin off the shore of Mexico, at a water depth of roughly 165m.
+The Zama oil discovery is located in Block 7 of the Sureste Basin off the shore of Mexico, at a water depth of approximately 165m.

-The field was discovered by the Zama-1 well in July 2017, which is the first exploration well to be drilled by the private sector in Mexico.
+The field was discovered by the Zama-1 well in July 2017, the first exploration well to be drilled by the private sector in Mexico.

-Talos Energy is the current operator of the project and holds 35% interest in the block, while partners Sierra Oil and Gas, and Premier Oil, hold 40% and 25% interest respectively.
+Talos Energy is the current operator of the project and holds 35% interest in the block, while partners Sierra Oil and Gas holds 40% and Premier Oil holds 25%.

 Block 7 Sureste Basin details